Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-storage/README.md

-# Azure Spring cloud azure Storage client library for Java
+# Spring Cloud for Azure Storage client library for Java
 This package helps developers to finish the auto-configuration of Azure Storage.

 [Source code][src] | [Package (Maven)][package] | [API reference documentation][refdocs]